Home The Setup The Schizoid State The Function Contacts About

 In no other field do we see this phenomena.

-Yes there are a lot markets where people bargain and negotiate, but this crosses a line of ethical boundaries because it has to do with the mental health of patients - or their mental illness.
+Yes, there are a lot of markets where people bargain and negotiate, but this crosses a line of ethical boundaries because it has to do with the mental health of patients - or their mental illness.

 For those that know the ins-and-outs of the mental health fields it's very noticeable the amount of students that approach education in these fields as an attempt to find solutions for themselves and fix themselves.
 This makes it clear how many people with diagnosable behavioral disorders you can find playing the role of therapists.